FLaTNNBio/Inside-Gene-Fusion/README.md

 ```

 ## Trained Models
-The DNABERT fine-tuned models can be retrived to the following link:[Fine Tuned Models](https://drive.google.com/drive/folders/1hfqLJO-TxMcThhgNtDNPQOKnA0zsMJ9L)
+The DNABERT fine-tuned models can be retrived to the following link: [Fine Tuned Models](https://drive.google.com/drive/folders/1hfqLJO-TxMcThhgNtDNPQOKnA0zsMJ9L)

 All the dataset and the model are saved at the end of each script, to give the possibity to work with them and develop new scripts.